-The humble utility has climbed to the top of the Australian new car sales charts for the first time after the Toyota HiLux took top honours for 2016.
+The humble utility has climbed to the top of the Australian new car sales charts for the first time.

-Figures revealed by the Federal Chamber of Automotive Industries today reveal the HiLux pipped the Toyota Corolla, Hyundai i30 and Mazda3 as Australia's favourite car, in a year in which we bought more new vehicles than ever before.
+Figures revealed by the Federal Chamber of Automotive Industries today show that the Toyota HiLux pipped the Toyota Corolla, Hyundai i30 and Mazda3 as Australia's favourite car, in a year in which we bought more new vehicles than ever before.

 A utility (or pickup) also featured in fourth position in the final rankings, with Ford's evergreen Ranger mixing it among a small car-heavy fleet, while Mitsubishi's Triton finished ninth.
 Overall, light commercial vehicles held 18.5 per cent of the market in 2016, up from 17.4 per cent the previous year.

 The data reveals 1,178,133 vehicles were sold in 2016, an increase of 2 per cent over the previous 1.15 million record set in 2015.
 Low interest rates, inflation and rising wealth were cited as the major triggers for the record growth.